Awpatterson217/customshells/README.md

                    // OR

-        // Use the tree method to run
+        // Use .tree() to run
-        // a Node.js app in every
+        // an app/script in every
         // nested directory found

 myShell